KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

     Copy: [copy]
     Orig: [copy]

-This hilights that they are the same because altering the values in one will also alter the values in the other.
-This also applies when passing hashtables into other fucntions.
+This highlights that they are the same because altering the values in one will also alter the values in the other.
+This also applies when passing hashtables into other functions.
 If those functions make changes to that hashtable, your original is also altered.

 ## Shallow copies, single level